The Sorcerer's Apprentice (2010 film): Plot

-Horvath enlists a youthful Morganian, celebrity magician Drake Stone to get back the Grimhold.
+To get back the Grimhold, Horvath enlists the help of Drake Stone, a celebrity magician who is also a Morganian.
 They attempt to kill Dave, but Balthazar saves him.
 Cued by Horvath, Dave demands to know the truth about Balthazar's quest.
 Balthazar reveals that Morgana is trapped in the Grimhold with Veronica.
-Morgana, if freed, would cast a spell called "The Rising", which would revive sorcerers from the dead and enslave mankind.
-As Prime Merlinian, Dave will become powerful enough to cast spells without his ring (a focus, which for any other magician is the only way to channel their magic), and is the only one who can stop her.
-Despite Balthazar's disdain of his relationship with Becky, Dave convinces him to allow him to meet her for a date.
-Dave tries to use magic to clean his lab, but loses control of his animated cleaning mops, which forces him to cancel his date with Becky.
-He is saved because of Balthazar's intervention and, disillusioned, decides to give up on magic, until Becky unknowingly changes his mind.
-He returns to his underground subway lab, just as Drake and Horvath try to kill Balthazar and steal the Grimhold.
-Horvath, having no more use for Drake, casts a parasite spell and steals Drake's magic and his ring.
+As the Prime Merlinian, Dave is the only one who can stop her.

+Despite Balthazar's disdain for his relationship with Becky, Dave convinces him to allow him to meet her for a date.
+Dave tries to use magic to clean his lab but loses control of his animated cleaning mops, which forces him to cancel his date with Becky.
+He is saved because of Balthazar's intervention and gives up on magic until Becky unknowingly changes his mind.
+He returns to his lab just as Drake and Horvath steal the Grimhold; Horvath betrays Drake by stealing his magic.

-Horvath releases the witch Abigail Williams, uses her to kidnap Becky at the radio station, then steals her magic and pendant focus.
-He threatens to kill Becky, therefore forcing Dave to surrender the Grimhold and his ring.
-Balthazar goes after Horvath in Battery Park, sure that Dave, without his ring, will be killed.
-Horvath releases Morgana, who begins the Rising Spell while Horvath animates the Charging Bull sculpture and commands it to attack Balthazar.
-Dave arrives and stuns Horvath with a Tesla coil tied to Balthazar's car while Balthazar's eagle flies away with the bull.
+Horvath releases the witch Abigail Williams, using her to kidnap Becky at the radio station, and then steals her magic.
+He threatens to kill Becky, forcing Dave to surrender his ring.
+Without the ring, Dave has no conduit to use his magic, so Balthazar goes after Horvath in Battery Park.
+Horvath releases Morgana, still trapped inside Veronica's body, and slowly begins the Rising Spell.
+As Horvath animates the Charging Bull sculpture and commands it to attack Balthazar, Dave arrives and stuns Horvath with a Tesla coil tied to Balthazar's car while Balthazar's eagle flies away with the bull.
 Becky disrupts the Rising Spell, stunning Morgana.

 Balthazar takes Morgana, body and soul, from Veronica into himself, but Morgana escapes and tries to incinerate them.
-Dave attempts to stop her without his ring and succeeds, proving that he is the Prime Merlinean.
-Morgana shoots plasma bolts at the three and overwhelming Balthazar and Veronica's shield spells, kills Balthazar when he bodily intercepts a bolt meant for Veronica.
-Dave makes another, larger Tesla coil out of the square's lamp posts and power lines to overwhelm her and then fires a plasma barrage, which finally destroys her.
+Dave succeeds in stopping her without his ring.
+Morgana overwhelms Balthazar and kills him when he intercepts a bolt meant for Veronica.
+Dave makes another, larger Tesla coil out of the square's lamp posts and power lines to stun her and then fires a plasma barrage, finally destroying her.
 He revives Balthazar by restarting his heart with plasma shocks, and Balthazar reunites with Veronica.
-Dave and Becky kiss, and fly to France for breakfast on Balthazar's eagle.
+Dave and Becky fly to France for breakfast on Balthazar's eagle.

-In a post-credits scene, Horvath retrieves his hat from Balthazar's shop.